 This warm-season grass creates a dense carpet of green that can tolerate heavy foot traffic and can handle light shade better than other warm-season grasses like Bermuda grass.
 On top of that, industry experts say that zoysia has good winter tolerance, excellent summer performance, good density, and limited pest issues.

-It can do well in the Southern zone, yet its true niche is in the transition zone, thanks to its cold tolerance that other warm-season grasses lack.
+It can do well in the Southern zone, yet its true niche is in the transition zone, thanks to its cold tolerance which other warm-season grasses lack.

-Reicher adds that zoysia is much better adapted for golf course fairways than for lawns.
-He stresses that while zoysia has cold tolerance, it should not mistakenly be grown in regions north of the transition zone where it will be outcompeted by both cool-season turf and weeds.
+However, zoysia is much better adapted for golf course fairways than for lawns.
+While zoysia has cold tolerance, it should not mistakenly be grown in regions north of the transition zone where it will be outcompeted by both cool-season turf and weeds.

 Zoysia tenuifolia has the finest grass blades of the three but also the lowest cold tolerance of zoysia grass.
 It has a puffy appearance and tends to be used more as an ornamental grass in certain settings.

-Some of the newer cultivars on the market are ‘Zenith,’ which can be grown from seed, and ‘Innovation’ from Kansas State University, according to Reicher.
+Some of the newer cultivars on the market are ‘Zenith,’ which can be grown from seed, and ‘Innovation’ from Kansas State University.

 Zoysia is typically established with sodding or plugging.
 It grows slower than some other turfgrasses, so make a point to communicate this with clients who may become impatient.
 It is best planted in the spring after the threat of frost has passed.